 - A.R.
 1: What are the guidelines a referee may follow in making the correct decision as to which penalty expires, if any, when the question arises?
-RULING: The guidelines a referee may follow in determining which penalty expires, if any, are: - 1.
-A penalty cannot expire as the result of a goal if both teams are at equal numerical strength. - 2.
+RULING: The guidelines a referee may follow in determining which penalty expires, if any, are: - A penalty cannot expire as the result of a goal if both teams are at equal numerical strength. - 2.
 The penalty that expires must be a non-coincidental minor or bench minor that caused the team to be short-handed at the time of the goal. - 3.
 A major penalty cannot expire as the result of a goal. - 4.
 Simultaneous minor penalties are always treated as two separate minor penalties. - 5.
 When two minor penalties to different players of the same team expire at the same time, the team captain shall choose which player will return first. - 6.
 A penalty cannot expire as a result of a goal scored on a penalty shot. - A.R.
-2: A1 receives a minor penalty and B1 simultaneous minor penalties, both at 1:00.
+2: Al receives a minor penalty and B1 simultaneous minor penalties, both at 1:00.
 B2 receives a minor at 2:45.
 At 4:04, Team A scores.
 Which penalty should terminate?
 RULING: B2's penalty would terminate, as it is the only penalty with time on the clock.
 Since B1 had been substituted for on the ice, B1 must remain on the penalty bench until the first stoppage of play after 5:00, serving the complete time of the two minor penalties that had been assessed. - A.R.
 3: A1 receives a major penalty at 1:00, and A2 and B1 receive coincidental minors at 1:30.
 Team B scores at 2:00.
 RULING: No one comes out, since A1's major was the only penalty to actually "cause" a short-handed situation. - A.R.
 4: A1 receives a major penalty at 1:00; A2 receives a minor at 1:30, and B1 receives a minor at 2:00.
 Team B scores at 2:30.
-RULING: A2 comes onto the ice (see 16.2).
-Even though A1 initially caused the short-handed situation, A2 also caused a short-handed situation and only a minor penalty can automatically terminate. - A.R.
+RULING: A1's minor penalty would terminate (see Rule 16.2).
+The minor penalty with the least amount of time on the clock shall terminate except when coincidental penalties are being served. - A.R.
 5: A1 receives a minor penalty at 1:00; B1 receives a minor penalty at 1:30; and A2 receives a minor penalty at 1:40.
 Team B scores a goal at 1:50.
 Who comes out for Team A?
-RULING: A2 comes onto the ice (see Rule 16.2) since B1's penalty "evened" the situation and A2 "caused" the short-handed situation that existed when Team B scored. - A.R.
+RULING: A1's minor penalty would terminate (see Rule 16.2).
+The minor penalty with the least amount of time on the clock shall terminate except when coincidental penalties are being served. - A.R.
 6: With no penalty time on the clock, A1 is assessed a minor and a misconduct.
 B1 is assessed a minor.
 What is the on-ice strength?
 RULING: Four-on-four.

 RULE 18.
-Simultaneous Minor Penalties
+Double Minor Penalties

 - A.R.
-1: A1 is assessed simultaneous minor penalties (slashing and interference) at 1:00.
+1: A1 is assessed double minor penalties (slashing and interference) at 1:00.
 A2 receives a minor penalty at 2:00.
 Team B scores a goal at 3:30.
 Which penalty expires?
-RULING: A2's penalty expires since that penalty was the first one of the two being served that caused the team to be short-handed at the time of the goal.
-The simultaneous minor penalties are considered two separate penalties.
-A1's second minor had not started until 3:00.
-A2's had started at 2:00. - A.R.
+RULING: A1's first minor penalty would terminate.
+The minor penalty with the least amount of time on the clock shall terminate except when coincidental penalties are being served (see Rule 16.2) - A.R.
 2: A1 is assessed two minor penalties at 3:00.
 At exactly the 5:00 mark, Team B scores.
 What is the on-ice strength?
 RULING: Both teams are at full strength.
 Unless 2:01 is showing on the penalty clock, the second penalty to Team A expires because of the goal.